 - Too high – Called tachycardia, it’s a heart rate consistently above 100 beats per minute.

 - Too low – Called bradycardia, it’s a heart rate below 60 beats per minute (when you’re not an athlete).

 If your heart rate is too high or too low and/or you are also experiencing shortness of breath, make an appointment with your health care provider.

 Irregular Heart Rate Causes

-Many factors can contribute to an abnormally high heart rate, including:
+Other factors may contribute to an abnormally high heart rate, including:

-If your resting heart rate changes drastically, talk to your doctor.
-A higher resting heart rate can be a sign of a heart problem, so if you are an adult with a resting heart rate of 80 to 100 BPM, you might be at risk.
+If your resting heart rate changes drastically or you have a consistently elevated heart rate, talk to your provider.
+A higher resting heart rate can be a sign of a heart problem.
+If you are an adult with a resting heart rate between 80 to 100 BPM, you might be at risk.

 Keeping track of your heart rate can help you improve your overall health and adjust your exercise routine to stay healthy.